 CHANGELOG File

+A well-maintained CHANGELOG aids users and developers in understanding the project’s development history, facilitating easier tracking of updates and modifications.
+It also assists with troubleshooting and identifying potential upgrade issues.

 Some licences require a history of software changes to be maintained and provided.
 It is commonly in a file named CHANGELOG, CHANGES or HISTORY, placed in the root directory of the project.
 Some licences have explicit naming requirements or even requirements on the content of entries.
 The history should provide a chronological summary of new features, significant changes, additions, bug fixes and other modifications, serving as a record of changes made to a software project over the project’s releases and time.
-This helps users and contributors understand what is new and different in each release and understand the evolution of a software project.
-It also assists with troubleshooting and identifying potential upgrade issues.
 One common approach is to generate the history of changes by concatenating release notes, the creation of which may also be facilitated with a tool using commit messages.

 Entries should be organised chronologically, with the newest changes at the top.
 Each entry typically corresponds to a single release.
-Include release or version numbers or tags (e.g., “1.2.3”) and indicate release (or change) dates.
+Include release or version numbers or tags (e.g., “1.2.3”) as described at [https://semver.org/] and indicate release (or change) dates.
 For unreleased changes, consider using “Unreleased” as the version until a release occurs.
-Summarise changes in bullet points or brief paragraphs, optionally grouping them by type (e.g., features, bug fixes, improvements).
-Alternatively, bullets may have indicative prefixes, such as “Added:”, “Changed:”, “Fixed:”, “Deprecated:”, “Removed:” and “Security:” for security-related changes.
-Descriptions of changes may reference the relevant commit IDs and code files for detailed information.
+Summarise changes in bullet points or brief paragraphs, optionally grouping them by type using headings like Added, Changed, Deprecated, Removed, Fixed, and Security.
+Alternatively, individual bullets may have indicative prefixes, such as “Added:” and so on.
 Highlight important changes by visually emphasising significant updates.

 The information from commits into the source code repository should be used to track changes systematically.
 Having a practice of frequent commits, development in branches, and meaningful, clear and concise commit messages helps in this, but the information from the repository is often too specific.
 It is also important to tag releases with version numbers for easy identification.
 Other valuable sources of information about changes, the content of which can be readily transferred to the history, are release notes and lists of features and modifications planned for a release, developer tasks and fixed issues.
 The history should remain meaningful throughout the software lifecycle, so it is useful to mention why a change is made or include the context or background for the change.
 Features such as pull requests and code reviews can offer additional context.